Rules

 § 4 ACCOUNT

-1. Creating an Account is entirely voluntary and depends on the will of the Service Recipient.
+- Account creation is entirely voluntary and depends on the will of the Service Recipient.

-2. The Account provides the Service Recipient with additional functionalities, such as: reviewing the history of orders placed by the Service Recipient in the Store, checking the order status, or independently editing the Service Recipient's data.
+- The Account gives the Service Recipient additional options, such as: reviewing the history of orders placed by the Service Recipient in the Store, checking the order status, or independently editing the Service Recipient's data.

-3. To create an Account, a relevant form in the Store must be filled out.
+- To create an Account, fill in the appropriate form in the Store.

-4. Upon Account creation, an indefinite contract for Account maintenance is concluded between the Service Recipient and the Service Provider under the terms specified in the Regulations.
+- At the moment of creating an Account, a contract is concluded for an indefinite period between the Service Recipient and the Service Provider regarding the maintenance of the Account on the terms specified in the Regulations.

-6. To resign from the Account, the Service Recipient must send their resignation to the Service Provider at the email address: noszesztuke.sales@gmail.com, which will result in the immediate deletion of the Account and termination of the Account maintenance contract.
+- To resign from the Account, the Service Recipient should send their resignation to the Service Provider to the e-mail address: kontakt@noszesztuke.com, which will result in the immediate deletion of the Account and termination of the contract regarding Account maintenance.

 § 5 COMPLAINTS

-1. mediation conducted by the regionally competent Provincial Inspectorate of Trade Inspection, to which an application for mediation should be submitted.
+- mediation conducted by the locally competent Provincial Inspectorate of Trade Inspection, to which a mediation request should be submitted.
 As a rule, the procedure is free of charge.
 A list of Inspectorates can be found here: https://uokik.gov.pl/wojewodzkie_inspektoraty_inspekcji_handlowej.php;

-2. assistance from the regionally competent permanent consumer arbitration court operating at the Provincial Inspectorate of Trade Inspection, to which an application for consideration of the case before the arbitration court should be submitted.
+- the assistance of the locally competent permanent consumer arbitration court operating at the Provincial Inspectorate of Trade Inspection, to which an application for consideration of the case by the arbitration court should be submitted.
 As a rule, the procedure is free of charge.
 A list of courts is available at: https://uokik.gov.pl/stale_sady_polubowne.php;

 § 6 PERSONAL DATA

-1. The administrator of personal data provided by the Service Recipient when using the Account is the Service Provider.
-Detailed information regarding the processing of personal data by the Service Provider – including other purposes and legal bases for data processing, as well as data recipients, can be found in the Privacy Policy available in the Store – due to the principle of transparency, contained in the General Data Protection Regulation of the European Parliament and of the Council (EU) – "GDPR".
+- The Service Provider is the administrator of personal data provided by the Service User when using the Account.
+Detailed information regarding the processing of personal data by the Service Provider – including other purposes and legal bases for data processing, as well as data recipients – can be found in the Privacy Policy available in the Store, in accordance with the principle of transparency outlined in the General Data Protection Regulation (EU) – "GDPR."

-2. The purpose of processing the Service Recipient's data is to maintain the Account.
-The legal basis for processing personal data in this case is the service contract or actions taken at the Service Recipient's request, aimed at its conclusion (Article 6(1)(b) of the GDPR), as well as the legitimate interest of the Service Provider, consisting in processing data for the purpose of establishing, pursuing or defending possible claims (Article 6(1)(f) of the GDPR).
+- The purpose of processing the Service User's data is to maintain the Account.
+The legal basis for processing personal data in this case is the service agreement or actions taken at the Service User's request aimed at concluding it (Article 6(1)(b) of the GDPR), as well as the Service Provider's legitimate interest in processing data to establish, pursue, or defend against potential claims (Article 6(1)(f) of the GDPR).

-3. Providing data by the Service Recipient is voluntary, but at the same time necessary for Account maintenance.
+- Providing data by the Service User is voluntary, but at the same time necessary for maintaining the Account.
 Failure to provide data means that the Service Provider will not be able to provide the Account maintenance service.

-4. The Service Recipient's data will be processed until:
+- The Service User's data will be processed until:

-1. the Account is deleted by the Service Recipient or the Service Provider at the Service Recipient's request
+- the Account is deleted by the Service User or by the Service Provider at the Service User's request;

-2. the possibility of pursuing claims by the Service Recipient or the Service Provider, related to the Account, ceases;
+- the possibility of the Service User or the Service Provider pursuing claims related to the Account ceases;

-3. the Service Recipient's objection to the processing of their personal data is accepted – in cases where the basis for data processing was the Service Provider's legitimate interest
+- the Service User's objection to the processing of their personal data is accepted – in cases where the legal basis for data processing was the Service Provider's legitimate interest.

-5. The Service Recipient has the right to request:
+- The Service User has the right to request:

-6. In order to exercise their rights, the Service Recipient should contact the Service Provider.
+- To exercise their rights, the Service User should contact the Service Provider.

-7. If the Service Recipient believes that their data is being processed unlawfully, the Service Recipient may file a complaint with the President of the Personal Data Protection Office.
+- If the Service User believes that their data is being processed unlawfully, the Service User may lodge a complaint with the President of the Personal Data Protection Office.

 § 7 DISCLAIMERS

-2. The Account Agreement is concluded in Polish.
+- The Account maintenance agreement is concluded in Polish.

-3. In the event of important reasons referred to in paragraph 4, the Service Provider has the right to amend the Regulations.
+- In the event of important reasons, as referred to in paragraph 4, the Service Provider has the right to amend the Regulations.

-4. Important reasons referred to in paragraph 3 are:
+- Important reasons, as referred to in paragraph 3, are:

-1. the need to adapt the Store to legal provisions applicable to the Store's operations;
+- the necessity to adapt the Store to legal provisions applicable to the Store's operation;

-3. a change in the functionality of the Account requiring modification of the Regulations.
+- change in Account functionality requiring modification of the Regulations.

-5. The Service Recipient will be informed of the planned change to the Regulations at least 7 days before the change takes effect, via an e-mail sent to the address assigned to the Account.
+- The Service User will be informed about the planned amendment to the Regulations at least 7 days before the amendment comes into force, via an email sent to the address assigned to the Account.

-6. If the Service Recipient does not accept the planned change, they should inform the Service Provider by sending an appropriate message to the Service Provider's e-mail address noszesztuke.sales@gmail.com, which will result in the termination of the Account agreement at the moment the planned change takes effect, or earlier if the Service Recipient requests it.
+- If the Service User does not accept the planned amendment, they should inform the Service Provider by sending an appropriate message to the Service Provider's email address kontakt@noszesztuke.com, which will result in the termination of the Account maintenance agreement at the moment the planned amendment comes into force, or earlier if the Service User requests it.

-7. If the Service Recipient does not object to the planned change before it comes into force, it is assumed that they accept it, which does not prevent the termination of the agreement in the future.
+- If the Service User does not object to the planned amendment before it comes into force, it is assumed that they accept it, which does not prevent termination of the agreement in the future.

-8. In the event of any dispute with a Service Recipient who is not a privileged Service Recipient, the court competent for the Service Provider's registered office shall have jurisdiction.
+- In the event of any dispute with a Service User who is not a privileged Service User, the competent court will be the court appropriate for the Service Provider's registered office.

 Newsletter Regulations